aimms/documentation/webui/webui-grid-pages.rst

 .. image:: images/GridPage_CustomLayoutB2_2.png
     :align: center

-And this new area "Aside E" is used when defining the grid template areas in the layout format:
+This new area "Aside E" is used when defining the grid template areas in the layout format:

 .. image:: images/GridPage_CustomLayoutB2_3.png
     :align: center

-When we apply the custom layout as defined above to our page the resulting visualization is as follows:
+When we apply the custom layout as defined above to our page, the resulting visualization is as follows:

 .. image:: images/GridPage_CustomLayoutB2_FullPage.png
     :align: center

-This resulting page looks nicer than the one achieved only based on the Standard Layout B2 discussed above.
-In particular, we have gain more space for the map widget such that the network is better visible.
+This resulting page looks better than the one achieved only based on the Standard Layout B2 discussed above.
+In particular, we have gained more space for the map widget such that the network is better visible.
 Also, this page preserves the clear division between the input, optimization, and output data in a similar way as discussed in the "Getting Started" section of this manual.